deestroy/SYSC-3303/readme.md

 #### ElevatorSubsystem.java
 ElevatorSubsystem acts as a communication channel for Elevator.java and Scheduler.java; it takes instructions from Scheduler and sends them to Elevator for it to execute.
 Takes the instructions from Elevator and sends back to Scheduler

+## Use Cases
+Usecase: FloorButton
+Primary Actor: Passanger
+Basic Flow:

+1. Passenger arrives and presses up or down button
+2. If the elevator is in motion the appropriate up or down lamp is lit up
+3. ButtonPress is communicated to the scheduler through FloorSubsystem
+4. Scheduler checks if there is an elevator on the floor or if it has to send one
+5. ElevatorSubsystem sends job to Elevator
+6. Elevator notifies ElevatorSubsystem that elevator has been dispatched with estimated time
+7. Up or Down lamp is turned on
+8. Scheduler lets floor subsystem elevator is arriving along with estimated time
+10. Floor turns off lamp
+9. Floor waits for a new job

+For example:
+    Elevator is not in motion at floor 2 and all lamps are off Passenger is at floor one requests for an elevator by pushing up button Scheduler sees that the floor has passengers wanting to go to up Down lamp is turned on
+    Sends elevator to first floor
+    Elevator arrives to first floor
+    Turns off the down lamp
+    Elevator is moving up and up lamp is turned on

+Use Case
+ElevatorButton:

+Basic Flow:

+1- Passenger presses the button for the destination floor 2- ButtonPress is communicated to the Scheduler
+3- Scheduler checks if there are other requests that can be fulfilled on the way (Default: NO) 4- Scheduler sends intructions to ElevatorSubsystem
+5- ElevatorSubsystem sends job to Elevator
+6- Elevator does job
+7- Elevator asks for new job

+Alternative flow:

+RFS 3:
+There exists an other "similar" request:
+1- Scheduler reorganizes requests into 2*
+2- Sends the first one to the elevator, schedules the next one for when elevator is free.
+3- GOTO Basic Flow Step 5

+* For example:
+    Elevator at 1st floor, passenger is inside Passenger wants to go to 5th floor
+    Scheduler sees that elevator was requested at floor 3

+    Scheduler determines that this is a request that can be fulfilled on the way

+    Scheduler makes 2 instructions:
+    Move from 1st floor to 3rd floor
+    Move from 3rd floor to 5th floor

 ## Time and speeds:
 According to the Data provided in Project Iteration 0,